 Alopecia areata can occur at any age but research shows that its incidence increases with age.

-According to a study published in Clinical, Cosmetic and Investigational Dermatology, 40% of people get alopecia areata by 20 and 83-88% of them by the time they reach 40.
+According to a study published in Clinical, Cosmetic and Investigational Dermatology, 40.2% of people get alopecia areata by 20 and 82.6% to 88% of them by the time they reach 40 — the mean onset age being somewhere between 25 and 36.

-It can also occur in children.
-And as mentioned above, early-onset can mean the development of more severe types of alopecia areata.
+However, it can also occur in children and early-onset can mean the development of more severe types of alopecia areata.

 How Long Does Alopecia Areata Last?

-Additionally, a review published in The New England Journal of Medicine reported that around 34-50% of people recover within one year.
-But in 14-25% of the cases, alopecia areata worsens to alopecia totalis or universalis.
-In such instances, full recovery isn’t as likely to occur.
+A review published in the International Journal of Trichology reported that around 34-50% of people recover within one year, but in 14-25% of the cases, alopecia areata worsens to alopecia totalis or universalis, and in the latter cases, full recovery isn’t as likely to occur.

 What Causes Alopecia Areata?